 This expense relates to consulting services provided to the Corporation that do not relate to the exploration and evaluation of the Stibnite Gold Project.
-The expense for the three and six months ended June 30, 2021 is higher than the comparable period in 2020 due to consulting work to support various corporate activities advanced in the first quarter of 2021, including the share consolidation and listing on the NASDAQ.
+The nine months ended September 30, 2021 is higher than the comparable period in 2020 due to consulting work to support various corporate activities advanced in the first quarter of 2021, including the share consolidation and listing on the NASDAQ.